felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ![Deliveroo Bridge configuration page, Catalog section](../images/015-en-configuration-page-menu.png)

-In this section, select the brand ID and menu ID of the Deliveroo menu you want to push your HubRise catalog into.
+In this section, select the **Brand ID** and **Menu ID** of the Deliveroo menu you want to push your HubRise catalog into.
 The default values generally work for most users.

 Additionally, choose if you want to push your HubRise catalog to Deliveroo every time it is updated on HubRise.
 By default, this option is turned off.